-Chemonics anticipates issuing a subcontract to Tunisian Companies provided it is legally registered and recognized under the laws of Tunisia and is in compliance with all applicable civil, fiscal, and other applicable regulations.
+Chemonics anticipates issuing a subcontract to a Tunisian Company provided it is legally registered and recognized under the laws of Tunisia and is in compliance with all applicable civil, fiscal, and other applicable regulations.
 Such a company or organization could include a private firm, non-profit, civil society organization, or university.

-The award will be in the form of a firm fixed price subcontract (hereinafter referred to as "the subcontract".
+The award will be in the form of a firm fixed price subcontract (hereinafter referred to as 'the subcontract').
 The successful Offeror shall be required to adhere to the statement of work and terms and conditions of the subcontract, which are incorporated in Section III herein.